ekim1707/PeachtreeData-React-Frontend/README.md

 # PeachtreeData.com

 This is a project I started around Week 5 or so of bootcamp and attempted 3 separate versions of, culminating in this final version written in React.
+The full project was written with this frontend along with a seperate backend, and both were deployed separately.
+The backend is currently being served on Heroku while the frontend is running staticly on ec2.

+Note: If you would like to log into the site and see an account that already has seed-data in it, you may go to login and use "ekim1707@gmail.com" with password "yes".
+Otherwise, if you make your own account, it will look very empty, other than the media page.

 ## Video Link
 [PeachtreeData](https://www.youtube.com/watch?v=TMt0IHfmBbg)